atterpac/refresh/README.md

 cmd="./app"
 primary=true
 ```

-### Background Check Callback
-There are instances where you want to wait for the "build" steps for something like vite or a server connection that could take a varying amount
-of time to reach a ready state.
-Refresh adds `engine.AttachBackgroundCallback()` which will hault the execute commands until the callback returns
-true (or false for error and shutting down).
-This could be used along side a ping to the vite port for example to ensure it is reached before
-running commands that rely on it.
-This requires 2 things

--  A callback function that is `func() bool` and returns true when ready and false when errored or exited
--  Attaching the callback via `engine.AttachBackgroundCallback()` prior to running `engine.Start()`

 #### Flags
 This method is possible but not the most verbose and controlled way to use refresh